snowplow/snowplowanalytics.com/_posts/2020-09-14-nodejs-tracker-0-4-0-released/index.md

 Examples of how to use these can be found in the [NodeJS tracker documentation](https://docs.snowplowanalytics.com/docs/collecting-data/collecting-from-own-applications/node-js-tracker/node-js-tracker-0-4-0/configuration/#set-domain-user-id).

 <h2 id="support-dvce-tstamp">2.
-Support for the dvce_created_tstamp</h2>
+Support for the dvce_sent_tstamp</h2>

-The NodeJS tracker now also supports the `dvce_created_tstamp` ([GitHub issue #27](https://github.com/snowplow/snowplow-nodejs-tracker/issues/27)).
+The NodeJS tracker now also supports the `dvce_sent_tstamp` ([GitHub issue #27](https://github.com/snowplow/snowplow-nodejs-tracker/issues/27)).
 This timestamp most precisely captures when the event occured on the device, and is used to calculate the `derived_tstamp` as follows:

 ```
 derived_tstamp = collector_tstamp - (dvce_sent_tstamp - dvce_created_tstamp)
 ```

-Specifically, the `derived_tstamp` adjusts the `dvce_created_tstamp` using the `collector_tstamp` to account for inaccurate device clocks.
+Specifically, the `derived_tstamp` adjusts the `dvce_sent_tstamp` using the `collector_tstamp` to account for inaccurate device clocks.
 We recommend this is the timestamp you use in your analysis.

 <h2 id="got-emitter">3.
 Switching to the got Emitter</h2>